-- Actively demonstrate, exemplify, and live Ngā Uara | the university values, embedding and promoting these in interactions with colleagues, students, and stakeholders. - Respect and embrace Te Rautaki Māori | Strategy for Māori Development and Te Tiriti o Waitangi. - Embody UC's commitment to inclusiveness, participation, recognition, support, and sense of connection and belonging for all students and faculty. - Positively contribute to and reinforce UC's commitment to Health, Safety and Wellbeing by reinforcing an environment that is safe and supportive for you, colleagues, students, contractors, and visitors; engage with and follow the University's documentation, in addition to Health and Safety legislation; and taking care, responsibility, and prompt action at all times. - Contribute to the sustainability efforts of UC through the responsible use of resources and equipment. - Participate in projects and other duties as requested to support UC's success.
+- Actively demonstrate, exemplify, and live Ngā Uara | the university values, embedding and promoting these in interactions with colleagues, students, and stakeholders. - Respect and enact the Office of Treaty Partnership Triennial Plan and Te Tiriti o Waitangi. - Embody UC's commitment to inclusiveness, participation, recognition, support, and sense of connection and belonging for all students and faculty. - Positively contribute to and reinforce UC's commitment to Health, Safety and Wellbeing by reinforcing an environment that is safe and supportive for you, colleagues, students, contractors, and visitors; engage with and follow the University's documentation, in addition to Health and Safety legislation; and taking care, responsibility, and prompt action at all times. - Contribute to the sustainability efforts of UC through the responsible use of resources and equipment. - Maintain knowledge of UC's Risk Management Framework, including identifying critical issues and risks and ensuring that these are constructively raised and addressed. - Participate in projects and other duties as requested to support UC's success.